Experimental engineering of Floquet topological phases in a one-dimensional optical lattice: Concluding Remarks

 \section{Concluding Remarks}

 In conclusion, we have realized a controllable, gap-resolved Floquet topological phase in a one-dimensional optical lattice.
-Beyond demonstrating multi-frequency control, we identify and exploit a commonly neglected ingredient of lattice depth modulation, namely the sizable nearest-neighbor $s$-$p$ overlap in a lattice.
-Owing to the odd parity of the $p$ orbital, this overlap generates a staggered $s$-$p$ coupling with the sign structure required for minimal nontrivial Floquet topology.
-Building on this mechanism, a two-tone drive with a tunable relative phase sets the effective coupling signs in the $0$ and $\pi$ gaps individually.
-We read out the gap windings $(W_0,W_\pi)$ with a BIS-resolved Ramsey protocol.
-Controlled quenches further reveal distinct dynamics at quasimomenta far from resonance, demonstrating that tuning the relative phase between the two tones not only reshapes the BIS structure but also induces a global change in the topology of the Floquet bands.
+Beyond demonstrating multi-frequency control, we identify and exploit an important feature of LDM, namely the sizable nearest-neighbor $s$-$p$ orbital overlap.
+Because the $p$ orbital has odd parity, on-site $s$-$p$ coupling is absent by symmetry, while the nearest-neighbor overlap naturally gives rise the staggered sign structure required for a minimal nontrivial Floquet topology.
+A two-tone drive with tunable relative phase then controls the effective coupling signs in the $0$ and $\pi$ gaps separately.
+We read out the gap windings $(W_0,W_\pi)$ with a BIS-resolved Ramsey protocol, while controlled quenches reveal phase-dependent Floquet-band modifications even far from resonance.

 These results have three implications.
-First, lattice depth modulation remains topologically robust once realistic nearest-neighbor $s$-$p$ overlaps are included, establishing LDM as a quantitatively reliable knob for engineering orbital couplings and synthetic gauge flux in optical lattices~\cite{Li2013,Junemann2017,rajeevan2026}.
-Second, coherent multi-tone driving provides phase-tunable control of the sign pattern of the gap windings, while the BIS-resolved Ramsey protocol offers a compact, interferometric readout of the gap windings, performed gap-by-gap.
-Third, lattice position shaking and depth modulation, including multiple harmonics, can be combined phase coherently within a single sequence, enabling mixed-drive protocols with independently addressable gaps.
-Together, these capabilities make multi-frequency phase control a quantitative tool for preparing and benchmarking a wide range of $(W_0,W_\pi)$ configurations, and establish phase-coherent mixed modulation as a practical route to mixed-drive schemes targeting high-winding Floquet phases~\cite{Liu2019,Shi2024,Dalmin2024}.
+First, LDM remains topologically robust once realistic nearest-neighbor $s$-$p$ overlaps are included, establishing LDM as a quantitatively reliable knob for engineering orbital couplings and synthetic gauge structure in optical lattices~\cite{Li2013,Junemann2017,rajeevan2026}.
+Second, coherent multi-tone driving provides phase-tunable control of the sign pattern of the gap windings, while the BIS-resolved Ramsey protocol offers a compact interferometric readout performed gap by gap.
+Third, LPS and LDM, including multiple harmonics, can be combined phase coherently within a single sequence, enabling mixed-drive protocols with independently addressable gaps.
+These capabilities make multi-frequency phase control a practical tool for preparing and benchmarking a wide range of $(W_0,W_\pi)$ configurations and provide a practical route toward high-winding Floquet phases~\cite{Liu2019,Shi2024,Dalmin2024}.
+They also suggest that single-frequency step-wise protocols combining LPS and LDM may realize isolated anomalous $\pi$ modes in multiband systems~\cite{Ghuneim2025}.

 {\it Acknowledgements.} We thank Long Zhang for fruitful discussions and for reading the manuscript.
 We also thank Zijie Zhu for helpful comments.
 This work was supported by National Key Research and Development Program of China (2021YFA1400900), the National Natural Science Foundation of China (Grants No. 12425401 and No. 12261160368), and the Quantum Science and Technology-National Science and Technology Major Project (Grant No. 2021ZD0302000).